-I am totally in love with my kids’ teachers.
+I am totally in love with my child’s teachers.
 Pretty much all teachers, in fact.
 Because teaching is a pretty taxing gig.

-I think “Oh, I’m gonna order this or send this…” and then it’s the day or two before they get out and I still have those great ideas and no gift ready to go.
+I think “Oh, I’m gonna order this or send this,” and then it’s the day or two before they get out, and I still have those great ideas and no great gifts ready to go.

-If you’re anything like me, and you want to do something for your kids’ rock stars but only have seconds to spare, because you totally do not have it all together, here are 10 last minute ideas that I think teachers might actually dig or appreciate:
+If you’re anything like me, and you want to do something for your kids’ rock stars but only have seconds to spare because you totally do not have it all together, here are 10 last-minute ideas I think teachers might actually dig or appreciate.

-3. Amazon gift card: didja know you can go to Amazon.com and purchase a gift card to be emailed to the recipient?
+Didja know you can go to Amazon.com and purchase a gift card to be emailed to the recipient?
 This works for anyone, no matter where you live!
 Have it sent straight to the teacher and they can pick their very own something special!
-Add this note to your order: “Hey teach, treat yo self!”
+Add this note to your order: “Hey teach, treat yo’self!”

-4. Wine with your kid’s picture taped on it: because they put up with a lot of whining from your kiddos throughout the year, right?
-And who doesn’t have a bottle on hand at home for the very last minute grab?
-Tape your kid’s photo on with a note that says, “Hoping your summer has less whining and more wining!
-From one of the reasons you might like wine…”
+Maybe with your kid’s picture taped onto it?
+Because teachers put up with a lot of whining from your kiddos throughout the year, right?
+And who doesn’t have a bottle on hand at home for the very last-minute grab?
+Tape your kid’s photo on it with a note that says, “Hoping your break has less whining and more wine-ing!
+From one of the reasons you might like wine.”

-5. Coffee card: teachers have to be tired by the end of the year… get them a gift that says, thanks a latt-e.
-Pick up a coffee gift card when you’re grabbing your morning cuppa joe on the go and slip a note with it that it’s been real “perk” having them as a teacher.
+Teachers have to be tired by the end of the year . . . get them a gift that says thanks a latte.
+Pick up a coffee gift card (ahem . . .
+Starbucks) when you’re grabbing your morning cuppa joe on the go and slip a note with it that it’s been a real “perk” having them as a teacher.

-6. Teachers pay teachers gift card: have you heard of teachers pay teachers?
+Have you heard of Teachers Pay Teachers?
 It has resources that teachers can use from other teachers.
 And I’ll bet if your kiddo is in elementary, your teacher has at least glanced at this site a time or two.
 Gift your teacher a gift card for credits so they can save their own cash the next time they go to buy.

-7. Flowers: I know… flowers might kind of feel overdone but places like GoZinnia does insanely gorgeous arrangements, sent in burlap with a bow.
+I know . . . flowers might kind of feel overdone, but places like GoZinnia do insanely gorgeous arrangements sent in burlap with a bow.
 Something kind of fun and different.
-Note to include: if teachers were flowers, I’d pick you!
+Note to include: If teachers were flowers, I’d pick you!

-9. Specialty crate: this won’t get there on time but I’m here to tell you, a custom crate can be a great way to say thanks to your fave teacher for being “so crate through the entire year!”
+This won’t get there on time, but I’m here to tell you, a custom crate can be a great way to say thanks to your fave teacher for being “so crate through the entire year!”
 Check out a place like Special Day Crates and design your own for that teacher or para you adore.

-10. Handwritten note: a note from an adoring parent who is genuinely grateful is something that many teachers will keep forever.
-Even a well-thought out email is appreciated.
+A note from an adoring parent who is genuinely grateful is something many teachers will keep forever.
+Even a well-thought-out email is appreciated.
 Because most teachers don’t go into teaching for the financial reward but rather because they just truly want to teach your children well.

-So there you have it, 10 fine last minute ideas to say thanks to all your awesome educators for another great year.
-I am a mom that totally doesn’t have it all together but these things are easy peasy chicken cheesy.
-And the best part to take some of the pressure off of yourself—teachers definitely don’t expect anything so even a smile and a thanks from the student in your family will be just right.
+So there you have it, 10 fine last-minute ideas to say thanks to all your awesome educators.
+I am a mom who totally doesn’t have it all together but these things are easy-peasy, chicken cheesy.
+And the best part is to take some of the pressure off yourself—teachers definitely don’t expect anything so even a smile and a thanks from the student in your family will be just right.